-SUMMARY: The Department of Education (Department) is issuing a notice inviting applications for fiscal year (FY) 2021 for the EIR program-Expansion-phase Grants, Assistance Listing Number 84.411A (Expansion-phase Grants).
+SUMMARY: The Department of Education (Department) is issuing a notice inviting applications for fiscal year (FY) 2022 for the EIR program-Expansion Grants, Assistance Listing Number 84.411A (Expansion Grants).
 This notice relates to the approved information collection under OMB control number 1894-0006.
 DATES:

+Applications Available: April 29, 2022.

-Applications Available: June 7, 2021.
-Deadline for Notice of Intent To Apply: June 28, 2021.
+Deadline for Notice of Intent to Apply: May 27, 2022.

-Deadline for Transmittal of Applications: July 7, 2021.
-Deadline for Intergovernmental Review: September 7, 2021.
+Deadline for Transmittal of Applications: June 21, 2022.

+Deadline for Intergovernmental Review: August 22, 2022.

-Pre-Application Information: The Department will post additional competition information for prospective applicants on the EIR program website: https://oese.ed.gov/offices/office-of-discretionary-grants-support-services/innovation-early-learning/education-innovation-and-research-eir/fy-2021-competition/.
+Pre-Application Information: The Department will post additional competition information for prospective applicants on the EIR program website: https://oese.ed.gov/offices/office-of-discretionary-grants-support-services/innovation-early-learning/education-innovation-and-research-eir/fy-2022-competition/.

-ADDRESSES: For the addresses for obtaining and submitting an application, please refer to our Common Instructions for Applicants to Department of Education Discretionary Grant Programs, published in the Federal Register on February 13, 2019 (84 FR 3768) and available at www.govinfo.gov/content/pkg/FR-2019-02-13/pdf/2019-02206.pdf.
+ADDRESSES: For the addresses for obtaining and submitting an application, please refer to our Common Instructions for Applicants to Department of Education Discretionary Grant Programs, published in the